This is a guest post – the very first one on this blog! – by Lia from Rosette Fair Trade. Take it away, Lia!

 In order for a garment to be authentically called fair trade, it has to demonstrate that workers were paid a living wage, were working in safe conditions, have the ability to unionize and so on.
 It also has to respect the environment, which is why you’ll sometimes find reclaimed materials used in fair trade clothing and accessories.
 Eco-fabrics or eco-textiles are also very popular, because fair trade companies also value a healthy planet and biodiversity!

 To know your apparel is authentic fair trade, look for the mark of a fair trade verifier or certifier.
 Be sure that you understand what the overseeing organization stands for.
-(If you want to deep dive this, you can check out this breakdown of fair trade principles and organizations!)
 Two I stand fully behind are Fairtrade International and Fair Trade Federation, which are also two of the largest ones in the world.
 Both oversee producers that make amazing, high-quality garments and accessories.

 Looking for a symbol on the website of your favourite apparel brand is important because the words “fair trade” on their own are actually very subjective.
 A lot of brands have caught on that customers want their clothing made in ethical ways, so they engage in what’s called fairwashing.
 (If you’ve heard of greenwashing, I’m sure you’ll understand right away what fairwashing means.)
 They say their products are fair trade, but have nothing to back that up.
 So third-party verification is a solid way to know that they’re being transparent and ethical in their business practices.

 Is Slow Fashion the Same as Fair Trade?

 No, but they are cousins!
 Slow fashion and fair trade fashion are related to each other, but not really the same.
 Slow fashion may be fair trade, but not always.
 However, fair trade fashion falls under the slow fashion umbrella.